TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

    Description
          Adds JS library files to head of page.

-         Same as :ref:`includeJSFooterLibs <setup-page-includejsfooterlibs-array>`, except that this block gets included inside :html:`<head>`.
+         Same as :ref:`includeJSFooterlibs <setup-page-includejsfooterlibs-array>`, except that this block gets included inside :html:`<head>`.
          tag).